 6. Insist on Airworthiness

 Monitoring and alert solutions are not created equal.
 If your server monitoring tools aren't up to the job, replace them with better ones as soon as you can.
+A homegrown tool can save you money, but it certainly won't save you time, and can lack the depth of visibility necessary to really stay on top of your network's goings-on.

 7. Don't Panic!